Last Updated: November 2023

 Leasing Agent Job Responsibilities

 A leasing agent’s core job is to find prospective tenants, fill vacancies, and retain existing tenants.
 Leasing agents are responsible for handling the entire leasing process, from advertising and marketing the property to prospective tenants, to screening and selecting tenants, and preparing lease agreements.
 Day-to-day duties also include addressing tenant inquiries, negotiating lease terms, and ensuring compliance with local and federal housing laws.
-To give you a better idea of the job responsibilities as a leasing agent, below are some of the core responsibilities associated with this position.
+To give you a better idea of the job responsibilities as a leasing agent, below are some of the core responsibilities associated with this rental property job.

 - Marketing the property to attract potential tenants